omarfornaroli/posapp/README.md

 ## Features Overview

-The POSAPP is designed to provide a comprehensive solution for managing sales, inventory, and related business operations.
+The POSIFY is designed to provide a comprehensive solution for managing sales, inventory, and related business operations.
 Below is an overview of its key features:

 ### 1. Point of Sale (POS)
 - **Intuitive Interface**: Easily add products to a cart via barcode scanning, live search, or a product grid.